NHS Parliamentary Awards - NOMINATIONS OPEN

 I have encountered day in, day out, the passion and dedication so many local workers and volunteers put into ensuring everyone in our community is healthy and happy.
-These past few months have been difficult but, through it all, we have seen great dedication from those in our healthcare community.
+These past two years have been difficult but, through it all, we have seen great dedication from those in our healthcare community.

 All our NHS staff, volunteers and society’s carers deserve recognition, but there are many that go above and beyond the call of duty to make the NHS a better service - with hard graft, exciting new ideas and simply by putting patients first.

 I can submit one nomination per category and would like the help of local constituents in deciding who these should be.
 The categories are as follows:

 More information about each category can be seen by clicking on their above text.

 If you would like to nominate someone, you can do so via the below forms.